Big Camp at Stowe

 - This is a family friendly event, all ages are encouraged to get outdoors for some adventures.
 There are plenty of different activities to choose from suitable for everyone

-Your ticket price includes admission to the gardens throughout the event, food throughout the event for dinners and breakfasts to fuel the family (see below Food’s up!) and activities listed below.
+Your ticket price includes admission to the gardens throughout the event, dinners and breakfasts on both days to fuel the family (see below Food’s up!) and activities listed below.

 - Babes in arms go free